-Burma's President Thein Sein, a former general, may go down in history as the man who led ''irreversible change'' in the country.
+Myanmar's President Thein Sein, a former general, may go down in history as the man who led "irreversible change".

-He made the pledge to the UN General Assembly in New York in September, saying his country was on a path from which it would not backtrack.
+He made the pledge to the UN General Assembly in New York in 2012, saying Myanmar (also known as Burma) was on a path from which it would not backtrack.
 His visit to the United States was the first by a Burmese leader in 46 years.

 Under his administration the government has freed hundreds of prisoners, including political detainees, embarked on peace deals with ethnic minority groups and relaxed media censorship.

-He has been welcomed cautiously on to the world stage, despite warnings from critics that many key tests remain for Burma's reform process.'No dragon'
+He has been welcomed cautiously onto the world stage, despite warnings from critics that many key tests remain for Myanmar's reform process.

-Born in a small village in the delta of the Irrawaddy river, in an area now known as Ngapudaw township, Thein Sein hailed from a humble background.
+Born in a small village in the delta of the Irrawaddy river, in an area now known as Ngapudaw township, Thein Sein was from a humble background.
 His parents were farmers, he said.